Dr. Sharon Brown-Hruska

 PhD and MA in economics,

 Virginia Polytechnic Institute

-Dr. Brown-Hruska is a Vice President in NERA's Securities and Finance Practice.
+Dr. Brown-Hruska is a Vice President in NERA's Global Securities and Finance Practice and Visiting Professor of Finance in the A.B.
+Freeman School of Business at Tulane University.
 She is a leading expert in securities, derivatives, regulatory economics, and risk management.
 Prior to joining NERA, she served as Commissioner (2002-2006) and Acting Chairman (2004-2005) of the US Commodity Futures Trading Commission (CFTC).

-Derivative and alternative assets: Prior to her public service, Dr. Brown-Hruska was an Assistant Professor of Finance at George Mason University (1998-2002) and at Tulane University (1995-1998) specializing in derivative and alternative asset markets.
-Her articles have appeared in Capital Markets Law Review, Barron's, the Journal of Futures Markets, and the Review of Futures Markets.
-She holds a PhD and MA in economics and a BA in economics and international studies from Virginia Tech in Blacksburg, Virginia.
+Dr. Brown-Hruska is a Visiting Professor of Finance in the A.B.
+Freeman School of Business at Tulane University, where she teaches portfolio and risk management.
+She was previously an Assistant Professor of Finance at George Mason University (1998-2002) and Tulane University (1995-1998).
+She has also served as Associate Editor for Accounting and Finance at the Journal of Business Research.
+Her articles have appeared in Capital Markets Law Review, Barron's, Regulation, and the Journal of Futures Markets.
+She holds a PhD and MA in economics and a BA in economics and international studies from Virginia Polytechnic Institute and State University in Blacksburg, Virginia.